m-tech-org/pharmacy-project-os/README.md

 # Project Title:
-PHARM PLUS
+PHARMACY INVENTORY

 ## Project Description
-Pharm plus was originally built for a local pharmacy.
-It is an inventory manager that monitors the quantity of products in stock, generates an order summary and calculates total sales and balance received by customers for the month.
+Pharmacy Inventory is an inventory manager that monitors the quantity of products in stock, generates an order summary and calculates total sales and balance received by customers for the month.

 ## Features
 -  The user can create a database table of each item, the item category, unit price and total quantity in stock.